Long Term Care Administration Internship

 Internship seminar (GERO 4193) is to be taken along with the internship (GERO 4195).
 Students must have adviser permission to register for the internship and internship seminar.
 While some students may prefer to complete the internship hours in one semester, other students chose to complete their internship over more than one semester.

 Note: Internship seminar (GERO 4193) is taken for one credit hour.
-It is not a course that meets but rather than extensive self-guided study for the boards.
-You will be required to buy the NAB Study Guide and respond to questions in each chapter.
-When you register for seminar, you will be given the information needed to complete the study guide via email.
+It is not a course that meets but rather an extensive self-guided study for the boards.

 - Western Home, Cedar Falls